Is PayPal Good for Small Businesses? Pros & Cons

 As an aggregate payment processor, PayPal is incompatible with high-risk businesses of any kind.
 Likewise, PayPal Zettle does not support age verification tools, making it incompatible for businesses selling age-restricted products.
 It also has limited integration features, meaning you can’t really upgrade or expand Zettle’s features.

-Of the many disadvantages of PayPal in our list, this is what concerns potential customers the most.
+Of the many pros and cons of PayPal in our list, this is what concerns potential customers the most.
 PayPal consistently ranks among the most popular targets for phishing scams.
 According to a cybersecurity report by VadeSecure, PayPal hit its peak in 2019, recording a phishing increase of 111.9% year over year.
-And while it has slid down to the 8th spot in rankings, the threat remains high, with PayPal experiencing a 305% increase in the first half of 2022.
-The sensitive information inherent to a PayPal account makes it attractive to phishers.

 PayPal has installed the most updated security measures in place; however, business account owners will need to know how to identify the latest and most common scam strategies.
 More information about this is available and always updated on the PayPal website.